bcornec/hybrid-workshop/pwd_readme.md

 	> In a production environment you would use certs from a trusted certificate authority and would not see this screen.
 	> ![](./images/ssl_error.png)

-2. When prompted enter your username and password (these can be found below the console window in the main PWD screen).
+2. When prompted enter your username and password (these can be found on the left hand side of the PWD screen).
 The UCP web interface should load up in your web browser.

 	> **Note**: Once the main UCP screen loads you'll notice there is a red warning bar displayed at the top of the UCP screen, this is an artifact of running in a lab environment.
 A UCP server configured for a production environment would not display this warning
 	>